 - SaaS revenue goes well beyond an initial sale.
-There are three essential phases of revenue and a SaaS business must execute well in all three phases in order to become great.
+There are three essential phases of revenue and a SaaS business must execute well in all three phases to become great.

 - Building a management structure that provides continuity and strategic consistency across these three phases of revenue will ensure the best shot at success.

-Now, that you know about the revenue models, let's get on board and start executing them in your business model.
-Let us know your views on the article in the comments section below.
+Now that you know about the revenue model of SaaS, let's get on board and start executing them in your business.

 Software as a service (or SaaS) is a way of delivering applications over the Internet - as a service.
 Instead of installing and maintaining software, you simply access it via the Internet, freeing yourself from complex software and hardware management.

 What are the examples of SaaS?

 Examples of SaaS are - BigCommerce, Google Apps, Salesforce, Dropbox, MailChimp, ZenDesk, DocuSign, Slack, and Hubspot.
 PaaS Examples: AWS Elastic Beanstalk, Heroku, Windows Azure (mostly used as PaaS), Force.com, OpenShift, Apache Stratos, Magento Commerce Cloud.